hhhhhhhhhn/mathdown/README.md

 ## shortcuts
 Press `Ctrl+S` to download markdown, `Ctrl+H` to download HTML + MathML, and `Ctrl+P` to print or download as PDF.
-Open markdown files with `Ctrl+O`. if the file has `.css` in its name will be loaded as a theme.
+Open markdown files with `Ctrl+O`. if the file has `.css` in its name it will be loaded as a theme.
 This can be reset with `Ctrl+R`.
 Create a new file with `Ctrl+M`

 ## themes